Graza83/sample/vitruvius.md

 The following components where used to build this example service
 %%%Component
 name: Dao Component
-description: Used for Database interaction
+description: Used for Database interaction test
 link: ../repository/daoComponent
 %%%